by Art Piccio . August 16th, 2014

 Yes and no.

-It’s fairly obvious that planning where your products and other offers are made available should be a major part of a distribution strategy.
+Planning where your products and other offers are made available should be a major part of a distribution strategy.

 These are just some of the things to consider when creating a distribution strategy.